Insight

 1. People

-Technology will not reduce the importance of people in CCBs.
+Technology will not reduce the importance of people in the interaction between CCBs and their clients.
 Instead, it will change the role they play in facilitating client interactions.
-Corporate and commercial clients will increasingly rely on self-service digital channels for day-to-day queries, giving relationship managers the opportunity to focus on orchestrating higher-value engagement.
+Corporate and commercial clients will increasingly rely on self-service digital channels for day-to-day queries, giving relationship managers and product specialists the opportunity to focus on orchestrating higher-value engagement.
 Client-facing staff will work with AI-powered virtual assistants to enhance their insights and understanding – making interactions more informed, more specific, and more valuable.

 2. Regulation